Why Sitting Too Long on the Toilet Can Cause Hemorrhoids?

 It's a double problem: the long sitting time plus the straining create a much higher risk of hemorrhoids than either one alone.

-And here's the part that surprises most people: you don't even have to be straining for the damage to happen.
 If you're just sitting there passively scrolling through your phone, the sustained pressure on your rectal veins is still building up the whole time.
 The toilet doesn't care whether you're trying to go or not.

 3. What Prolonged Sitting on the Toilet Actually Does to Your Body